pgbackrest/pgbackrest/INSTALL.md

 ```
 ##### archive-retention-type

 Type of backup to use for archive retention (full or differential).
-If set to full, then BackRest will keep archive logs for the number of full backups defined by `archive-retention`.
-If set to differential, then BackRest will keep archive logs for the number of differential backups defined by `archive-retention`.
+If set to full, then PgBackRest will keep archive logs for the number of full backups defined by `archive-retention`.
+If set to differential, then PgBackRest will keep archive logs for the number of differential backups defined by `archive-retention`.

 If not defined then archive logs will be kept indefinitely.
 In general it is not useful to keep archive logs that are older than the oldest backup, but there may be reasons for doing so.
 ```